Model selection for estimation of causal parameters: Conclusion

 \section{Conclusion}

 We have introduced a method that allows to conduct targeted parameter selection by estimating the bias and variance of candidate estimators.
-The theoretical justification of the method relies on a linear asymptotic expansion of the estimator.
+The theoretical justification of the method relies on a linear expansion of the estimator.
 The method is very general and can be used in both parametric and semi-parametric settings.
 Under regularity conditions, we showed that the proposed criterion has asymptotically equal or lower variance than competing procedures based on sample splitting.
-In addition, we showed that for $n \rightarrow \infty$, the modified risk criterion selects models with lower or equal risk than the baseline estimator $\hat \theta_{0}$.
-Furthermore, we discussed a computational shortcut to obtain bootstrap confidence intervals.
+In addition, we showed that for $n \rightarrow \infty$, the modified risk criterion selects models with lower or equal risk than the baseline estimator $\hat \theta^{(0)}$.
+Furthermore, we derived asymptotically valid confidence intervals in low-dimensional settings.

 In simulations, we showed that the method selects reasonable models and outperforms the cross-validation procedure in most scenarios.
 The proposed method can decrease variance if the competing estimators are approximately unbiased.
 However, there is no free lunch.
-In transitional regimes, for fixed $n$, the estimator can perform worse than the baseline estimator $\hat \theta_{0}$.
-This is to be expected from statistical theory, see for example the discussion of the Hodge-Le~Cam estimator in \citep{van2000asymptotic}.
+In transitional regimes, for fixed $n$, the estimator can perform worse than the baseline estimator $\hat \theta^{(0)}$.
+This is to be expected from statistical theory, see for example \citet[page 110]{van2000asymptotic}.
+However, as the finite-sample bound and our simulations show, the excess risk goes to zero as the dimension of the target parameter grows.

-The theoretical justification of the proposed method relies on a linear approximation of the estimator in a neighborhood of the parameter values $\theta_{g}$.
+The theoretical justification of the proposed method relies on a linear approximation of the estimator in a neighborhood of the parameter values $\theta^{(g)}$.
 Thus, it would be important to understand the performance of the method in scenarios where parameter estimates of some of the estimators are far from the parameter values.
-To quantify uncertainty, we develop a modified bootstrap procedure.
-If the procedure is tasked to select among a large number of estimators, a selective inference approach might be more appropriate \citep{taylor2015statistical}.
 In Section~\ref{sec:stab-instr-vari-1}, we have seen some preliminary evidence that the proposed methodology may be used to combine knowledge across data sets.
 The proposed method is not tailored to this special case.
 Thus, we believe that it would be exciting to investigate whether the model selection can be further improved for data fusion tasks.